rlsalcido24/dbtpcdi/README.md

 [TPC-DI](https://www.tpc.org/tpcdi/default5.asp).
 The repo is desinged to be run against Databricks, Snowflake, BigQuery, Redshift, and Synapse.
-You can select your desired target warehouse with different targets that are defined in the profiles.yml; for ex `dbt run --target databricks --select databricks` will build the TPCDI tables in Databricks while `dbt run --target redshift --select redshift` will build the tables in Redshift.
-The steps below will be applicable regardless of the target warehouse.
+You can select your desired target warehouse with different targets that are defined in the profiles.yml; for ex `dbt run --target databricks` will build the TPCDI tables in Databricks while `dbt run --target redshift` will build the tables in Redshift.
+The default is to build the tables in Databricks but you can build the tables in other warehouses by adjusting the model-paths key to the desried warehouse The steps below will be applicable regardless of the target warehouse.
 For warehouse specific considerations, refer to the read.me within the relevant directories of the models directory.

 ## Data Preparation
 This project uses the TPC-DI Kit TPC-DI Data Generator https://github.com/haydarai/tpcdi-kit